fedbiomed/fedbiomed/docs/user-guide/nodes/configuring-nodes.md

 # Node Configuration

 Fed-BioMed framework has 2 main components: `node` and `researcher`.
-A `node` stores private datasets and perform training in response to researcher's train requests.
+A `node` stores private datasets and performs training in response to researcher's train requests.
 It communicates directly with the `researcher` component using RPC protocol.

-A basic node configuration contains following settings;
+A basic node configuration contains the following settings:

 - providing a python environment
 - assigning a unique node id
-- setting security parameters such as training plan approval mode, hashing algorithms
+- security parameters such as training plan approval mode, hashing algorithms
-- providing the connection credentials for the researcher component
+- connection credentials for the researcher component

 !!! note "Note"
-    These basic configurations are done automatically using default values by the scripts provided in Fed-FedBioMed.
+    These basic configurations are created automatically using default values by the scripts provided in Fed-BioMed.
-    However, it is possible to modify the configuration manually through configuration file.
+    While it is possible to modify the configuration manually through configuration file, some parameters may become incompatible upon doing so; such as [server]/host and [server]/pem for the latter depends on the former.
+    It is therefore strongly adviced to rely on the dedicated script for configuration creation, namely : `fedbiomed_run configuration create`; whose options are described above.

 ## Environment for Nodes

 A `node` requires a conda environment to be able to run.
 This environment provides necessary python modules for both the task management part and the model training part.
 Thanks to Fed-BioMed Node CLI, this conda environment can be created easily.

 ```
 $ ${FEDBIOMED_DIR}/scripts/configure_conda